emahuni/em-async-events/README.md

     - invoke/fire multiple callbacks from multiple events.
     - register these using atomic statements.
 - **you can use it *without* of Vue!**
+- **excellent debugging and logging support**: trace and debug everything to quickly see what's going on.
+Tip: it's so useful to turn on `debug.all` option during development.

 ## Installation